pravinchandankhede/pravinchandankhede.github.io/_posts/2022-11-04-HowPKIWorks.md

 date: 2022-11-04 10:30:30 +/-TTTT
 categories: [Architecture, PKI, x509, certificates, ssl]
 tags: [api, pki, x509, certificates, ssl, security, attack, encryption]     # TAG names should always be lowercase
 description: In this post I will talk about a basic security setup that every organnization as a baseline security measure.
 The post talks about PKI infrastructure that holds the foundation of modern security for any organization.
+mermaid: true
 ---

 ## Introduction

-Public Key Infrastructure (PKI) is a framework that enables secure, encrypted communication and authentication over networks.
-It is essential for ensuring the integrity, confidentiality, and authenticity of data in digital communications.
+Public Key Infrastructure (PKI) is a comprehensive framework designed to manage digital certificates and public-key encryption.
+It facilitates secure communication and authentication over networks, ensuring data integrity, confidentiality, and authenticity.

 ### 1. Understanding PKI Architecture